Evropesma: 2004 event and controversy

-The first Evropesma, held February 21, 2004, in Belgrade, Serbia, featured 24 performers, 19 from Serbia and only 5 from Montenegro.
+The first Evropesma, held on February 21, 2004, in Belgrade, Serbia, featured 24 performers, 19 from Serbia and only 5 from Montenegro.
 Four of the songs that represented RTS were selected in Beovizija 2004, which was in part a semifinal for Evropesma.
 The representatives for RTCG were selected internally, and the others were selected by UJRT. Željko Joksimović won the 2004 Evropesma with "Lane moje", going on to reach second place in the Eurovision Song Contest 2004 in Istanbul, Turkey.
 The members of the Serbian jury didn't give a single point to the songs that represented Montenegro and member of Montenegrin jury didn't give points to winner and the runner up of Beovizija, which caused some controversy.

 2005 event and controversy

 Europjesma 2005 was held on March 4, 2005, in Podgorica, Montenegro.
 Even before the contest started there were some controversies.
 RTCG said that RTS was favoring their entrants Ogi Radivojević and Jelena Tomašević, runner up and winner, respectively, of Beovizija 2005. Željko Joksimović, author of the song "Jutro" performed by Jelena Tomašević, even arranged a winning party for Jelena, before the show.
 RTCG judges voted by awarding few points to any of the Serbian performers, while giving the maximum points the band No Name (who also won the televote).

 Before allowing "Zauvijek moja" to be confirmed as Serbia and Montenegro's entry, the EBU launched an investigation into a number of formal complaints, which also related to hotly disputed allegations of plagiarism.
 However, after prolonged deliberations, the song was given the green light.

 There were rumors that the televote, which only lasted for 10 minutes, was free of charge in Montenegro and not in Serbia, but it was proven false.

 In the table above, shaded columns correspond to jurors from Montenegro and italicized rows correspond to songs from Serbia.
 Serbian band Luna initially planned to compete in the final, but the band withdrew just before the event started due to boycott.
 They were allocated to perform 11th with the song "Sentimientos".